NightMarethyu/console_rpg_app/GDD.md

 ### Parser System (if applicable)
 - Programmed commands
 - always available help function (with context specific actions, ie. attack only available when the player has something to attack)
+- Planned arrow key interaction to allow the player to scroll through the commands and select one with the enter key

 ### Save/Load System
 - Plan on both auto-save and manual